marzukr/fishbait/README.md

 * This project follows the [Google Python Style guide](https://google.github.io/styleguide/pyguide.html) with the following exceptions:
     * 2 spaces are used for indentation
+* Needs to be run on a processor where 32 bit integer reads and writes are atomic.